 Next, we fit separate MLMR models for each taxonomic group that included key moderator variables.
 Our first set of models included personality type as a moderator to provide an estimate of the mean effect size for each of the five personality factors (i.e. ‘activity’, ‘aggression’, ‘boldness’, ‘sociability’, ‘exploration’) (Table 2).
-We expected that the magnitude of sex-specific differences in mean values and variance would depend on the type of personality trait, because trait types are likely to be correlated with sex roles (e.g. parental care might affect sociability), life-histories (e.g. sex-biased dispersal is likely to affect exploration and activity), and sexual selection (e.g. the level of male-male competition or female mate choice might affect male levels of aggression and female levels of exploration).
 We then tested whether the degree of sexual selection, as measured by sexual size dimorphism (SSD index), moderated effect sizes.
 We predicted that species with a greater male-bias in SSD would show stronger sex differences in the mean and variance.
 However, we also expected the strength of its moderating effect to differ among the personality traits.
 As such, we ran subset models for each personality trait type and included SSD.
 We only ran these subset models when there were 10 or more species for each personality type.
 There were too few data, and low heterogeneity, for reptiles/amphibians to run any models that included SSD (Table 3).

 The studies included in our meta-analysis varied greatly in their design and there were a number of additional sources of non-independence within studies (Noble et al., 2017).
 First, multiple personality traits were quantified on the same sets of individuals (e.g. ‘boldness’ and ‘aggression’).
 Additionally, some studies measured the same individuals multiple times for the same trait (i.e. repeatability), or for the same trait type using a different test (e.g. several

 measures of boldness).
 We conducted a series of sensitivity analyses to ascertain the impact that these sources of non-independence had on our final results.
 We created correlation matrices among effect sizes that shared the same sets of individuals in the sample used to derive effect sizes.
 Given that we did not know the exact correlation among traits we created three different dependency matrices (D; i.e., correlation matrices) that assumed r = 0.3, r = 0.5 and r = 0.8.
 We refit our models replacing the identity matrix (I) that was assumed when estimating the residual error variance with our D matrices (Supplementary Tables S8-S13).
 The results presented in Tables 1-3 are robust and not due to non-independence.